 What Is SVN?

-This blog post acts as a foundation on top of which you can build more deeper knowledge.
-If you want to learn more about how to use and host SVN, check out our Subversion tutorial post.
+But there are still millions of lines stored in SVN.
+It even continues to be actively maintained, albeit by a small open source community.
+This blog post acts as a foundation on top of which you can build deeper knowledge.
+If you want to learn more about how to use and host SVN, check out our tutorial on how to host Subversion.

-In the late 1990's CVS (Concurrent Versions System) was very widely used in software development for both open source and commercial projects.
-However, CVS had started to receive a lot of criticism and was considered not to meet the standards of the era.
-For example, CVS had poor support for third party tools, and it had no support for http/https/ssh protocols.
-So, a better system was needed.
+In the late 1990's CVS (Concurrent Versions System) was widely used in software development for both open source and commercial projects.
+However, CVS started to receive a lot of criticism and soon became substandard.
+For example, CVS had poor support for third party tools, and absolutely no support for http/https/ssh protocols.
+Thus, a better system was needed.

 SVN Is a Centralized Version Control System

 Version control systems can be roughly divided into two categories: distributed version control systems (DVCS) and centralized version control systems (CVC).
 SVN falls into the latter category.

 A centralized version control system means that the version history is stored in a central server.
 When a Developer wants to make changes to certain files, they get files from that central repository to their own computer.
 After the developer has made changes, they send the changed files back to the central repository.

 The most common complaint that developers voice about SVN is its tedious branching model.
 Branches allow you to work on multiple versions of your code simultaneously.
 In SVN, branches are created as directories inside the repository and this directory structure is the reason why developers are less than fond of Subversion's branching model.

 Subversion's version 1.6 introduced a concept called tree conflicts.
 Tree conflicts are conflicts that are caused by changes in the directory structure, such as renaming or deleting files.
 Since changes in the directory structure are quite common, tree conflicts occur relatively often.
 Since SVN doesn’t allow you to commit your changes when there is a tree conflict, this obviously adds complexity to implementing a branching strategy in SVN.